 EPDM stands for Ethylene Propylene Diene Monomer and is basically the same material used to make bicycle tires.
 EPDM roofs are applied by mopping glue onto the roof deck and then laid flat, taping all seams and edges with a specialty tape.
 EPDM provides a cleaner look than modified bitumen, with less visible seams, but this material is easily punctured and thus, not as highly recommended as torch down.

-Four Twelve has been roofing Baltimore homes with Flat Roofs with a 100% satisfaction rate from a Baltimore & Columbia roofing company.
+Four Twelve has been a flat roof specialists with a 100% satisfaction rate from a Baltimore & Columbia roofing company.
 Contact us for more information.
 You may also visit us at 10 E North Ave, Baltimore, MD 21218 for a personal consultation!

 Call Four Twelve Roofing Today for a FREE ESTIMATE